-Now the question arises that when you must consider code rewriting over refactoring & vice versa for your software.
+Now the question arises when you must consider code rewriting over refactoring & vice versa for your software.
 You may have ample options to find how to make apps load faster but to boost their maintainability & performance, you have to either refactor or rewrite it from scratch.

-When the codebase of a legacy app is too outdated to match the new quality standards of the latest technologies, the moment comes when a product owner decides to discard it & opts for full-cycle cross platform app development to recreate it from scratch, that’s called rewriting.
+When the codebase of a legacy app is too outdated to match the new quality standards of the latest technologies, the moment comes when a product owner decides to discard it & opts for full-cycle cross-platform app development to recreate it from scratch, That’s called rewriting.

-On the other hand, routine refactoring invites you to make a few or only much-needed changes in the legacy code components of an app to optimize its potentials to render better readability with efficient debugging & quality analysis.
+On the other hand, routine refactoring invites you to make a few or only much-needed changes in the legacy code components of an app to optimize its potential to render better readability with efficient debugging & quality analysis.

-For more clarity on the mobile app rewriting vs refactoring, let’s start with a basic definition of the two:
+For more clarity on mobile app rewriting vs refactoring, let’s start with a basic definition of the two:

 We can say that Rewriting is not equal to Refactoring & this statement will be justified in the article.
 For now, you have to get involved in a deep discussion to understand the difference between app refactoring and app rewriting as there is no room for confusion when it comes to shaping a user-centric mobile app strategy.

-While the remarkable benefits of app refactoring lures programmers to reduce their coding efforts, time, & cost to develop Android app and iOS apps, the futuristic advantages of rewriting the app keep compelling them to reconstruct the layers of coding from scratch.
+While the remarkable benefits of app refactoring lure programmers to reduce their coding efforts, time, & cost to develop Android app and iOS apps, the futuristic advantages of rewriting the app keep compelling them to reconstruct the layers of coding from scratch.